krasserm/bot-with-plan/simulation/README.md

 Evaluated are the following planners:

-- the GPT-4 based teacher planner used in the previous section but without constraining it to generate direct answers for single-step requests
+- the GPT-4 based planner used in the previous section but without constraining it to generate direct answers for single-step requests
 - a Mistral-7B based fine-tuned student planner
 - a Mistral-7B-Instruct based zero-shot planner